bsergean/autoroute/README.md

 This is probably only working on my machine so far ...

 1. The ws container needs to be built locally.
-Clone [IXWebSocket](https://github.com/machinezone/IXWebSocket), and type `env DOCKER_REPO=foo make docker`.
+Clone [IXWebSocket](https://github.com/machinezone/IXWebSocket), and from the top folder type `env DOCKER_REPO=local make docker`.
+Ultimately we will upload the ws container to a repository which allows anonymous access.
-2. Enter one of the folders (cpp/ixwebsocket) and type `docker-compose up`.
+2. Enter one of the folders (cpp/ixwebsocket) and type `env DOCKER_REPO=local docker-compose up`.

 ```
 ixwebsocket$ docker-compose up